Prerequisites

 Quick Installation Guide

-To be able to start with Cybus Connectware on a Kubernetes cluster use the prepared helm chart please follow the following steps:
+To be able to start with Cybus Connectware on a Kubernetes cluster, use the prepared helm chart and the following steps:

 1. Add the public Helm V3 repository to the local configuration using the Helm CLI: